Everything You Need to Know About the Seville Cathedral Entrances

 Puerta del Lagarto (Door of the Lizard)

-The Puerta del Lagarto (Door of the Lizard), which is located off the Orange Tree Courtyard towards the side of the Giralda Tower, is the main entrance for individual visitors.
+The Puerta del Lagarto (Door of the Lizard), which is located off the Orange Tree Courtyard towards the side of the Giralda Tower, is the main entrance for visitors.
 The stuffed crocodile hanging from the ceiling gave the door its name.
 Visitors with online tickets and skip the line tickets can enter the cathedral through this door.
 There is a smaller entrance on this side of the cathedral for guided tours and groups.

-How to reach?
-Archivo de Indias is the closest tram stop, and it will drop you off right outside the cathedral.
+How to reach: Archivo de Indias is the closest tram stop, and it will drop you off right outside the cathedral.

 Entrance timings: Open daily from 10:45 AM until 6 PM.
 On Sundays, it's open from 2:30 PM to 7 PM.